|click here to print this item||close window|

-If we are acting for more than one person we will be entitled to assume that instructions given by one of you, apparently on behalf of all of you, have the authority of all of you and that information or advice provided to one of you will be shared with all.
+If we are acting for more than one person, you agree that we can assume that the person who gives us instructions has the authority of all of you.
+We will also assume that information or advice provided to one of you will be shared with all.

 7 EMAIL COMMUNICATION

 You agree that we may write to you and other parties using e-mail.
 You acknowledge that information sent by e-mail or otherwise over the internet is not entirely secure or reliable.